CausalRCA: Causal Inference based Precise Fine-grained Root Cause Localization for Microservice Applications: Root cause localization framework

 \section{Root cause localization framework}

-Based on related works, we can see that causal inference based fine-grained root cause localization can be explored more.
-Therefore, in this section, we provide a root cause localization framework named CausalRCA, including causal structure learning and root cause inference, and we will introduce detailed algorithms in the framework.
+In this section, we propose a root cause localization framework named CausalRCA, including causal structure learning and root cause inference, and we will introduce detailed methods in the framework.
+All codes and data can be found in our Github repository CausalRCA\footnote{https://github.com/AXinx/CausalRCA\_code.git}.